How to delete Time Machine backups on Mac

 MacCleaner Pro window

 MacCleaner Pro can help you effortlessly free up space on your Mac quickly and safely.
-It has additional tools for a deep Mac cleanup and optimizing system performance:
+It has additional tools for deep Mac cleanup and optimizing system performance:

 • App Cleaner & Uninstaller